-Tamara Murray helps social-change organizations say what they want to say — and get heard, from the front page of The New York Times to award-winning public education campaigns.
+For more than 15 years, Tamara Murray has helped social-change organizations say what they want to say — and get heard, from the The New York Times to award-winning public education campaigns.

 Why are you a strategist for good?

 “It’s in my blood.
 My grandmother went door to door in her small Filipino town to promote family planning long before it was considered acceptable.
-I’ve never considered using my talents for anything other than positive social change.”
+I’ve always believed I should use my talents to ‘Leave it better than you found it.’”